PoojaSinha8809/Practical-Assignment-17/README.md

 #### Baseline Model on Support Vector Machine Classifier(SVM):

 An SVM is a supervised learning algorithm used for both classification and regression tasks.
-It works by finding the best boundary (hyperplane) that separates classes in your dataset with the maximum margin.
+It works by finding the best boundary (hyperplane) that separates classes in our dataset with the maximum margin.

 ⚡ Additional Info:
-SVM can perform better than KNN or decision trees when your data isn't easily separated with simple splits — especially in imbalanced or noisy datasets.
+SVM can perform better than KNN or decision trees when our data isn't easily separated with simple splits — especially in imbalanced or noisy datasets.

 ![SVM Parameter Base Model](images/screenshots/img31.jpg)